MetOffice/simulation-systems/source/WorkingPractices/TestSuites/jules.rst

 stored :ref:`KGO files <kgo>`.

 .. note::
-    Changes to code in src/atmosphere may require :ref:`testing with LFRic<lfric_test>`.If you have access to LFRic, the :ref:`traclog` will state whether LFRic testing is required based on the branch diff.
+    If there are JULES changes to shared science code or metadata then these changes will need to be tested :ref:`with the UM<um_testing>` and :ref:`with LFRic<lfric_test>`.
+If you have access to LFRic, the :ref:`traclog` will state whether LFRic testing is required based on the branch diff.
 If you do not have LFRic access, this testing will need to be completed by your Met Office contact.